Department of American Studies

 Fullerton, CA 92831

 John Ibson, Ph.
 D

 Bio / Description

-Participating in the CSU Faculty Early Retirement Program, Professor Ibson now teaches in fall semesters only.
+Having completed the CSU Faculty Early Retirement Program, Professor Ibson is now fully retired.

 1976, Ph.D., Brandeis University

 1966, A.B., University of California, Davis